-Putting it in perspective, American deaths from COVID-19 are equal to about three major airline crashes, every day, with everyone lost.
+In perspective, American deaths from COVID-19 equal about three major airline crashes, every single day, with everyone lost.
 And have been for weeks.

-But even so, the coronavirus crisis worsened in recent weeks as Washington, specifically the Trump administration, ducked for cover.
+But even at that, the coronavirus crisis worsened in recent weeks as Washington, specifically the Trump administration, ducked for cover.
 Leadership didn’t just fail; it ran away.

-And as much as it obsesses about it, mainstream media beats around the bush of of American COVID-19 truth as if it’s too hot to handle, our failures too extreme to confess.
+And as much as it obsesses about it when milestones are reached, mainstream media beats around the bush of of American COVID-19 truth as if it’s too hot to handle, our failures too extreme to confess.